-COLUMN NAME Information

-Added Date and time Virtual Analyzer added the object to the Exceptions tab

-Туре IP address, domain, URL, or file

-Object The IP address, domain, URL, or SHA-1 hash value of the file

-Source The source (Apex Central, Deep Discovery Director, or local) that added the exception

-Notes Notes for the object.
+COLUMN NAME Information Added Date and time Virtual Analyzer added the object to the Exceptions tab Туре The object type (IP address, Domain, URL, or File SHA-1).
+Object The IP address, domain, URL, or SHA-1 hash value of the file Source The source (Apex Central, Deep Discovery Director, or local) that added the exception Notes Notes for the object.
 Click the link to edit the notes.